August 2021 Tokyo stabbings: Incident

-At around 8:30 pm (JST: UTC+9) on 6 August 2021, Yusuke Tsushima, age 36, began stabbing people indiscriminately on a commuter train in Setagaya Ward.
+At around 8:30 pm (JST: UTC+9) on 6 August 2021, Yusuke Tsushima, aged 36, began stabbing people indiscriminately on a commuter train in Setagaya Ward.
 A 20-year-old female university student was attacked relentlessly and sustained serious injuries to her chest and back.
 The victims were 5 female and 5 male passengers in their 20s to 50s, including the female university student.
 Three women and one man were stabbed; the victims were injured when they were hit by a blade wielded by the man, excluding the female university student.
 The other victims were injured when they fell down while running away.

 The train was immediately halted and Tsushima spread cooking oil on the compartment's floor and tried to ignite a fire before escaping.
 Police rapidly responded to the incident, with a woman being transported to hospital with serious stab wounds to her chest and back.

 Tsushima, who had been suspected of shoplifting earlier in the day, remained at large amidst a manhunt for hours.
 He finally entered a convenience store hours after the incident in Suginami Ward and informed the store employee that he was the suspect saying "I am the suspect in the incident reported by news media.
 I am tired of fleeing".
 The store employee quickly informed police and Tsushima was apprehended.

 Although police opened an investigation, Tsushima was quoted as saying that he had been wanting to "kill a happy woman for the past six years" and added that the day of the incident "anyone would have been OK".
 He also stated that he thought "he could kill a large number of people given there's no space to escape inside a train".

 Tokyo Police charged him later with the attempted murder of the seriously injured woman and other charges.
 Tsushima is a native of Kawasaki, Kanagawa.

 On 8 August 2021, Tsushima was sent to the prosecutors, where he said that he was ultimately motivated to commit the crime when he faced online rejection from women and regretted that he had not killed anyone, quoted as saying that the fact that no one had died was "unfortunate" for him.
 He also said that his life was a misery and blamed society.